RelyingEarth87/Password-Manager/README.md

 If you do not have Python, you will need to install it.

 1. Install Python (preferably version 3.9 or later)
-2. Download the pw_manager.py file from this repository
+2. Download all files from this repository except the README.md file (you can put them into a file for organization, the necessary other files will be created when the program is run
 3. Pip install required libraries from requirements.txt, as directed below:

 ## Pip Installs